Part 1: Exploring & Planning

 collage of pencil sketch drafts

 So I decided that mini visual sprinkles are the best I can do since I can’t draw to save my life, let alone a full-blown illustrated book in colour.
-I told myself it’ll be a “someday” task, but for now I’ll just write out the story for my own amusement *nod*.
+I told myself it’ll be a “someday” task, and for now I’ll just write out the story for my own amusement *nod*.

 2021 | January